gardener/landscaper-examples/render-blueprint/simple-example/README.md

 # Simple Example

-This example contains a blueprint and example values to test the command `landscaper-cli blueprint render ...`.
+This example shows the rendering of a blueprint with the command `landscaper-cli blueprint render ...`.

-Execute script `test/render.sh` to test the render command.
+The command is contained in script [./test/render.sh](./test/render.sh).
+So you can just run this script to test the rendering.

+The command uses the blueprint in directory [./blueprint](./blueprint) and example values from file [./test/values.yaml](./test/values.yaml).
+The command does the following:

-The render command validates the example values provided in `test/values.yaml` and executes the templating of the deploy items.
-There are no subinstallations.
-The results are written to directory `test/result`.
+- It validates the example values using the types of the imports in the blueprint.
+- It renders the deploy item from the template in [./blueprint/deploy-execution.yaml](./blueprint/deploy-execution.yaml) and writes the result to directory [./test/result](./test/result)

+In this example the blueprint has no subinstallations, so that only the deploy items are templated.